dangrossi/quiz/README.md

   }
 ]
 theere ia a question aswer and correct answer.
-There is the possibility to add a image for quiz
+There is the possibility to add a image for quiz you need to intall in python PIL library